Terry Whalin, Book Acquisitions Editor, former Literary Agent, and author of over 60 books shows you how to write...

 "As a successful author and acquisitions editor, Terry Whalin knows why some proposals bring publishers to attention and why others put publishers to sleep.
 Heed his advice and your next proposal just may be your break-through."

---Dan Benson, Editorial Director, NavPress
+--Dan Benson, former Editorial Director, NavPress

 "Many beginning book writers complain that it’s harder to write the proposal than the book itself.
 Until they know how, that’s probably true.
 Terry Whalin knows the secrets of good book proposals.
 As a writer, he’s composed many book proposals; as an editor, he’s read hundreds of them."